dekoning-lab/allele_age_simulator/README.md

 # Allele age simulator

-This is a simulator of reverse markov process that can be used to simulate a distribution of allele ages.
+This is a simulator of a reversed absorbing Markov process that can be used to approximate the probability distribution of allele ages.

-The process of interes is a Wright-Fisher population model, where the starting allele frequency is `1`, and observed allele frequency is `x`.
+The process of interest is a Wright-Fisher model with mutation, selection and dominance, where the starting allele number is `1`, and the observed allele frequency is `x`.

-The simulator first creates a reversed process of the given chain, and then simulates from it.
+The simulator first creates a reversed process for the given chain, and then simulates from it.

-The reverse Markov process is implemented according to [Chae and Kim, 1994](http://www.sciencedirect.com/science/article/pii/0167637794900205)
+The reversed absorbing Markov process is implemented according to [Chae and Kim, 1994](http://www.sciencedirect.com/science/article/pii/0167637794900205)

 ## Dependencies